0xBadawy/CompilerProject/README.md

 ## How to Run Lex and Yacc in Visual Studio Code

 ### Step 1: Install Flex and Bison
-- Download and install Flex and Bison from [WinFlexBison](https://sourceforge.net/projects/winflexbison/) or the `Program/Program.zip` file.
+- Download and install Flex and Bison from [WinFlexBison](https://sourceforge.net/projects/winflexbison/) or you can download the .exe file from `Program/Program.zip` file.

 ### Step 2: Update Environment Variables
 1. Open the Start menu and search for "Environment Variables."
 2. Click on **Environment Variables**.
 3. Edit the `Path` variable by adding:
-   - The path to `flex` and `bison/bin`.
+   - The path to `flex`.
    - The path to `gcc`.

 ### Step 3: Create Files